How eBay reduces fraud and risk with a global payment partner

-As a marketplace, this is an exciting time, especially as you gather speed.
+As a platform, this is an exciting time, especially as you gather speed.
 But of course with growth comes complexity.
-To begin with, the very nature of a marketplace is complicated; you have all the challenges of an ecommerce store, plus a whole lot more.
-You don’t just have customers to take care of, you have sellers as well – that’s twice as many stakeholders.
+To begin with, the very nature of a platform is complicated; you have all the challenges of an ecommerce store, plus a whole lot more.
+You don’t just have customers to take care of, you have users as well – that’s twice as many stakeholders.

-Here are 3 areas that hold the key to the next phase of your marketplace growth:
+Here are 3 areas that hold the key to the next phase of your platform growth:

 So you’ve expanded to several regions, but you’re still only accepting credit cards.
 This is fine for initial growth, but you’ll never reach your full potential if you don’t offer the payment methods expected by local buyers.